Not all Wood Displays are Created Equal

 By Mike Tilden

 Over the years I’ve had so many conversations with customers and sales personnel about the various material options for wood displays.
 It seems that there are a lot of misunderstandings about what is available and practical for a given budget, expected performance and finished appearance of the wood display.
 Also logistics, shipping costs and on-site assembly need to be considered when selecting and specifying the best materials to fit all of these considerations.
+Read on to learn more about the types of wooden fixtures used in retail stores.

 Cost Effective CNC Milling